 In October 2013 and November 2013, Novartis took its second and third exclusive licenses to single targets, and in October 2014, took three remaining exclusive licenses, each triggering a \$1 million payment to the Company and the opportunity to receive milestone payments totaling \$199.5 million, as outlined above, plus royalties on the commercial sales of any resulting products.
 In January 2015 and May 2015, Novartis initiated Phase I, first-in-human clinical testing of its cKit-targeting ADC product candidate, LOP628, and P-cadherin-targeting ADC product candidate, PCA062, respectively, triggering a \$5 million development milestone payment to the Company with each event, both of which are included in license and milestone fee revenue for the year ended June 30, 2015.
-The next payment the Company could receive would be either a \$7.5 million development milestone for commencement of a Phase II clinical trial under these two licenses or a \$5 million development milestone for commencement of a Phase I clinical trial under any of its other four licenses.
+Novartis later discontinued clinical testing of LOP628.
+In December 2016, Novartis initiated Phase I, first-in-human clinical testing of its CDH6-targeting ADC product candidate, HKT288, triggering a \$5 million milestone payment which the Company received in 2017.
+The next payment the Company could receive would be either a \$7.5 million development milestone for commencement of a Phase II clinical trial under these three licenses or a \$5 million development milestone for commencement of a Phase I clinical trial under three licenses.
 At the time of execution of these agreements, there was significant uncertainty as to whether these milestones would be achieved.
 In consideration of this, as well as the Company's past involvement in the research and manufacturing of these product candidates, these milestones were deemed substantive.
 Additionally, the Company is entitled to receive royalties on product sales, if any.